brainhack-school2025/albert-plante_project/README.md

 A supplementary critical part of the project was the analysis of a maximum probability label for the optic eye comming form (Barranco Hernandez et al., 2024).
 The goal of this integration was to determine wether the maximum probability label could be used as a automated segmentation alternative to manual segmentations.

 An exempale dataset will be upload to this GitHub repository once ethics approval from NYU has been obtained.

-### Project Deliverables
-* A non-invasive method for mapping the g-ratio along the optic nerve
-* An executable, reproducible pipeline that tales multimodal MRI as an input and outputs the mean g-ratio along the optic nerve
-* Jupyter Notebooks for data visualization and statistical metrics extraction

-#### Future Deliverable
-* Interactive tutorial-style NeuroLibre publication with interactive figures and data

 ### Methodology
 1. Data Acquisition